 The Ipswich Referees Society is the place for up-and-coming referees.
 The society has decades of experience to call upon and can provide mentors for new and improving referees to help them to reach their potential.
-We also provide all kinds of support for active referees, including training on the Laws of the Game, discussions on how to deal with difficult incidents on the field of play and support for referees facing personal hearings at the FA.
+The Society provides all kinds of support for active referees, including training on the Laws of the Game, discussions on how to deal with difficult situations on the field of play and support for referees facing personal hearings at the FA.
 Please contact us for more information about any issues that are of interest to you.

 The main benefit of membership is the safe knowledge that you have a strong team of referees behind you so when you go out onto the pitch, you are not alone.
 The Ipswich Referees Society also provides additional training to support your progress and a wealth of experience.
 Its connection with the National Referees Assocation also means that you will have financial insurance and legal backing should you ever need it, including: